pkjana/ansible-tutorial/README.md

 $ cp user_management.yaml user_management_post_bootstrap.yaml

+Before executing the bootstrap playbook you need to uncomment the remote_user line in the ansible.cfg file.\
 $ ansible-playbook user_management_post_bootstrap.yaml  // become password is no longer needed.

 We did not erase the "Add ssh key for simone" task in the user_management_post_bootstrap.yaml for future key management.